TechMinerApps/upmaster-legacy/docs/DEVELOPMENT.md

 - Initialize InfluxDB: **influxdb-client-go** by InfluxDB Official is used as client.
 Database connection info is retrieved from SQLite.
 The database should already be create before this step.
 Measurement `up_status` will be created if not exists.

 ### Alert Module Design

 If any alert channel is created, a `StatusChecker` is created as a goroutine.
 It periodically poll data from InfluxDB and calculate if an endpoint is down.
 Then `StatusChecker` send an alert to all configured alert channel.

+The status change is decided by a 'sliding window' algorithm, which consider endpoint down if all the points in the window is down.
+The same strategy is applied to nodes, that is to say, a endpoint is considered down only when all the agents report endpoint down.

 ### Authencation Module Design